rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 ![](../img/working-with-open-webui/multi-model-chat.png)

-One of the interesting features of the OpenWebUI's chat interface is that when the chat response contains HTML, CSS, and JS code snippets, a live preview (static HTML) of the code is generated, which you can also interactively update by modifying and saving the code in the code snippets.
+One of the interesting features of the OpenWebUI's chat interface is that when the chat response contains HTML, CSS, and JS code snippets, a live preview of the code is generated, which you can also interactively update by modifying and saving the code in the code snippets.

 ![](../img/working-with-open-webui/live-html-preview.png)